 While the carrots are grilling, prepare your glaze.
 We’re keeping it super simple with a combination butter, brown sugar, honey, and a pinch of salt.
 You can sub maple syrup if you prefer that sweeter flavor to the honey.
-Consider adding in any additional flavor elements to this, like orange juice, or your favorite baking spice (cinnamon is great with this!).
+Consider adding in any additional flavor elements to this, like orange juice, or your favorite baking spice (cinnamon is great with this!), or cayenne for heat.

 Melt all glaze ingredients together in a small saucepan until the brown sugar has dissolved and then apply to the carrots.

 When to Glaze

 Right before your carrots are finished you’ll want to glaze them.
 Any sooner and they run the risk of caramelizing and burning over the flame.